yhzhao343/Meet-n-FIT-Server/README.md

         ssh -i ~/.ssh/fit.pem ubuntu@[your EC2 Public DNS (IPv4)]
         ```

         You can copy your EC2 public DNS from the EC2 console.
 It should look like something like this: ec2-54-202-16-150.us-west-2.compute.amazonaws.com.
+For example:
+        ```
+        ssh -i ~/.ssh/fit.pem ubuntu@ec2-54-202-16-150.us-west-2.compute.amazonaws.com
+        ```
         Choose okay if you see warning

         *Further readings/guide to refer o if you have trouble*: